PacktPublishing/Cloud-native-Application-Development-with-Java-EE/Section-3/config-service/README.md

 ## Video 3.1: Enabling multi-environment configuration using MicroProfile Config

+According to the 12-factor app principles any configuration values should be stored in the environment and not in the application.
+Using MicroProfile Config APIs we can easily access ENV variables, system properties or other config sources and inject the configuration properties using CDI.

 ### Step 1: Add MicroProfile Config dependency

 In order to use the config API, add the following dependency to your `build.gradle` file.